sourcevault/remotemon/readme.md

 - `-l,--list` to see all the different commands from the command line itself.

-- `-ll` show history of all commands called.

 - `-m --auto-make-directory` make remote directory if it doesn't exist.

     `-mm`  ( with root permission )